-The flooding events that occurred in December 2013 show that there is a need for a structured response to extreme incidents, examples of which are listed overleaf.
+1.3 The flooding events that occurred in December 2013 demonstrated the need for a structured response to extreme incidents, examples of which are listed overleaf.
 For many of these incidents the village will be able to offer an effective early response from its own resources using this Emergency Plan as a basis for action.

-In some cases the action required to counter an emergency is the total responsibility of an outside agency.
+- 1.4 In some cases the action required to counter an emergency is the total responsibility of an outside agency.
 The contact details for those agencies form part of this plan.
-However, the side effects of such an emergency may require action by the community under the guidance of this plan.
+However, the side effects of such an emergency may require action by the community under the guidance of this plan. - 1.5 The Covid 19 pandemic of 2020-22 added an extra dimension to the plan as, for the first time, a totally different emergency scenario was experienced, not just in Bishopstone, but across the whole of the UK and the world.
+This has resulted in a major update to the plan though the aim of the plan remains the same.